 What Can a Publishing Professional Do for You?

-With an expert in your corner who can assist you, you can get your manuscript publishing ready.
 Whether you’re self publishing or under contract, you may need a development editor, book doctor, copy editor, or proofreader.
 A development editor reviews your manuscript for content and structure.
 A book doctor can assist you with more of the writing, research, and technical expertise from beginning to end.
 Feeling overwhelmed?
 Know exactly what you need?
 Contact me for guidance, to ask questions, or for an assessment on your manuscript.
 Together, we can decide how you can achieve your goals.

 Editing and consultative services for authors: